paulhhallam/OracleInstalls/README.md

 I am using a set of 4 Oracle Virtual Box VM's with disks configured for use by ASM.
 These instructions will not (not at the moment anyway) describe the setup of the VM's or the disk volumes.

-One important point to note is that due to discrepancies between the different versions of Oracle Virtual Box, Oracle 12c and numerous examples of how to install VBox ASM volumes on linux, any ASM volumes should be mounted as RW, not NOSUID in fstab. i.e.
-	FAILS: LABEL=U01 /u01 auto nosuid,nodev,nofail,x-gvfs-show 0 0
-	WORKS: LABEL=U01 /u01 auto rw                              0 0

 Hosts
 =====
 Ambari1 is the Chef client, Git hub and Jenkins host.